Stateful Applications

 The most important concept to understand with state is that it depends on the message key due to how Kafka topic partitioning works.

-Every Kafka message key's state is independent and inaccessible from all others; it is accessible only while it is the currently active message key.
+Every Kafka message key's state is independent and inaccessible from all others.

 Each key may belong to different Kafka topic partitions, and partitions are automatically assigned and re-assigned by Kafka broker to consumer apps in the same consumer group.